nleiva/xrgrpc/README.md

 Minimalistic library to interact with IOS XR devices using the gRPC framework.
 Look at the [IOS XR proto file](proto/ems_grpc.proto) for the description of the service interface and the structure of the payload messages. gRPC uses protocol buffers as the Interface Definition Language (IDL).

+A tutorial to create a testbed has been posted in [Programming IOS-XR with gRPC and Go](https://xrdocs.github.io/programmability/tutorials/2017-08-04-programming-ios-xr-with-grpc-and-go/).

 ## Usage

 CLI examples to use the library are provided in the [example](example/) folder.
 The CLI specified in the examples is not definitive and might change as we go.